- PGCE Secondary Mathematics with Physical Education

 You will need to hold a 2:2 honours degree or above, or be in your final year of your degree programme.
 We also look for applicants to hold GCSE English Language and Maths at Grade C (or 4 under the new mark scheme) or above, as well as having passed the QTS tests in Literacy and Numeracy.
 The QTS tests can be taken after interview, but must be completed by a date stipulated in any offer.

 In addition, you’ll need A-level or equivalent in both Mathematics and Physical Education or Sports, as well as a degree in Mathematics, or a related discipline with at least 50% Mathematics content.

-If you have a Sports Science degree, or a degree with less Mathematical content, then you can still apply for the course but are likely to be asked to complete an accredited Mathematics Enhancement Course.
+If you have a Sports Science degree, or a degree with less Mathematical content, you can still apply for the course but are likely to be asked to complete an accredited Mathematics Enhancement Course.
 We offer a 28-week intensive Mathematics Enhancement Course here at Bath Spa which aims to develop a deep understanding of all school Mathematics with the potential to teach up to A-level standard.

 The love of and competency of both subjects is one of the most important aspects of being a good teacher.
-You’ll be enthusiastic about both subjects and working with children, with recent experience of observing and/or working in schools.
+You’ll be enthusiastic about both subjects and working with children.

 All applicants are subject to a number of checks designed to maintain the integrity of the teaching profession.
 You'll be required to attend an interview, complete Professional Skills Tests and undergo DBS checks.